saxess-software/DataFactory-Knowledge-Center/3c. DataFactory - Data Input and Database Configuration/Import Structure and Data/SQL/staging.md

    * Database generated Keys are called Key (RowKey)
    * Business Keys are called ID (KontenID, ArtikelID)
    * Names for things are called Name (KontenName, ArtikelName) not "Bezeichnung" or implicit "Konto"

+* should be writen as TRY_CATCH Query to write an LogEntry on CATCH

 ````SQL
 CREATE TABLE staging.Artikel (